Special tests of upper extremity

 - Interphalangeal joint varus/valgus tests

-- Patient in a seated position with fingers supported and stabilized; valgus/varus force applied to PIP and DIP joints of all digits
+- Patient in a seated position with fingers supported and stabilized; valgus/varus force applied to the PIP and DIP joints of all digits

 - Positive: joint laxity and possible pain — needs to be performed bilaterally to determine the extent of laxity